alarmfox/curriculum-vitae/main.typ

 == Work Experience
 #work(
   title: "Research Intern",
-  dates: dates-helper(start-date: "Jul 2025", end-date: "Current"),
+  company: "University of Sannio",
   location: "Naples, IT",
+  dates: dates-helper(start-date: "Oct 2025", end-date: "March 2026"),
 )
-- *Confidential Computing for RISC-V.* Continued working on Shadowfax: a firmware for Confidential Virtualization for RISC-V application-class processors.
+- *Confidential Computing on RISC-V.* Worked on Shadowfax: a security-firmware for Confidential Virtualization for RISC-V application-class processors.
-- *Bare metal hypervisor.* Created a simple RISC-V hypervisor to launch minimal virtual machines leveraging RISC-V H-extension.
-- *Test and platform automation.* Built a firmware test infrastructure using QEMU and integrated with Github CI/CD.
+- *Test and platform automation.* Built an infrastructure using QEMU and Python GDB for secure context switches testing.
+Integrated with Github CI/CD.
+- *Contribution to Simply-V.* working on OpenSBI integration for a RISC-V based SoC on Xilinx Alveo U250.

 #work(
   title: "Mentor @Cisco DTLab",